European shares fall after Italy downgrade, soft Asia data

 Energy shares fell again as Brent dropped almost $2 a barrel after Morgan Stanley cut its forecast for crude and the market received little support from China's trade data.

-ENI was down 3 percent, Royal Dutch Shell slipped by 2 percent and BP fell 1.9 percent.
+ENI was down 2.5 percent and Royal Dutch Shell slipped by 1.3 percent.

 The STOXX oil and gas index has tumbled about 23 percent since June, wiping roughly $240 billion off market capitalisation, more than the entire market value of Shell, Europe's biggest oil major, Thomson Reuters data shows.